Skip to content

 Fentons Fitness, Battersea

-• Led Zumba and aerobics classes of up to 50 people of varying levels of fitness offering positive encouragement and support to promote repeat visits.
+• Led high-energy Zumba and aerobics classes for groups of up to 50 participants, increasing repeat attendance through personalised encouragement and clear instruction.

-• Created a welcoming and inclusive environment to attract a diverse client base, helping to increase annual membership numbers by 15%.
+• Fostered a welcoming and inclusive gym environment, helping increase annual membership numbers by 15%.

 Education